suit-wg/architecture/draft-ietf-suit-architecture.md

 - integration of the device into a device management server to perform automatic firmware updates and to track their progress.

+(*) Because firmware images are often multiple kilobytes, sometimes exceeding one hundred kilobytes, in size for low end IoT devices and even several megabytes large for IoT devices running full-fletched operating systems like Linux the protocol mechanism for retrieving these images needs to offer features like congestion control, flow control, fragmentation and reassembly, and mechanisms to resume interrupted or corrupted transfers.

 All these features are most likely offered by the application, i.e. firmware consumer, running